Categories

 Here is how to do it:

 1) Select the Insert tab on the ribbon.
-Insert a Footer to your document or go to the existing footer to edit it.
+Insert a Footer into your document or go to the existing footer to edit it.
 (Same steps apply to the header as well.)

 2) Click Quick Parts > Field to display the Field dialog box: